 A 2018 study reported that asbestos-related diseases killed 39,275 people in the U.S. and 222,321 people throughout the world in 2016.

 |Disease||Number of U.S. Deaths in 2016||Number of Global Deaths in 2016|

-Despite these shocking statistics, the U.S. Environmental Protection Agency announced in June 2018 it would consider new uses of asbestos with a specific review process.
+The U.S. Environmental Protection Agency is attempting to effectively ban chrysotile asbestos.
+The agency hopes to issue a final rule in the near future.
 Organizations around the world, such as the International Ban Asbestos Secretariat, continue to advocate for a worldwide ban to protect future generations from asbestos-related diseases.